mammerla/spfx-basic-webpart/README.md

 } from 'office-ui-fabric-react';
 ```

-Replace IFacilitiesState definition with Snippet #5
+Replace IFacilitiesState definition with this snippet:

 ```
 export interface IFacilitiesState